johnculviner/jwt-example/README.md

 ### Endpoints
 - `GET /createToken/:payload` - generate a payload
-- `GET /readToken/:jwt` - read a generated payload and validate the signature
+- `GET /readToken/:jwt` - read a generated payload and validate the signature / expiration

 # Example running on heroku